Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 - The current build is not part of a pull
 - The current build has been cloned from a deployable branch

-If any of those requirements fails, the script won't make the deployment
+If any of those requirements fails, the script won't make the deployment.

+### Travis configuration file

+This is a very simple file.
+It will just verify the project, and then deploy the site and artifacts by using the scripts.

 ### Maven configuration file script